-Civic Leadership Community Priority Intended public value outcome or impact CL2 - Communication and The UF working group is a conduit between the community and the engagement with the community. delivery of the UF program by the Town, enabling the voice of the community to be represented through the program's delivery and development.
+Civic Leadership Community Priority Intended public value outcome or impact CL2 - Communication and engagement with the community.
+The UF working group is a conduit between the community and the delivery of the UF program by the Town, enabling the voice of the community to be represented through the program's delivery and development.

-Environment Community Priority Intended public value outcome or impact EN1 - Protecting and enhancing the The group has been involved in the development of the program natural environment. and supports it to achieve this community priority through the sub- program implementation.
+Environment Community Priority Intended public value outcome or impact natural environment.
+The group has been involved in the development of the program and supports it to achieve this community priority through the subprogram implementation.